 This can be such an important way for parents to access peer support and particularly so where there are no TCF local contacts or support groups in their area.
 Please be aware, therefore, that the bereaved parent you are asked to support may be from any part of the UK, rather than someone who is local to you.
 The contact you will have will be by phone, email and/or online media.

 You may also find that this is a lovely way to honour the memory of your own child, by providing comfort to others.
 It can be a way to acknowledge the skills and experience you have developed through your grief and help support you in your own journey through loss.

 As a grief companion, you will be using your own experience and ways of coping to be alongside another bereaved parent.
 It is important that you are feeling more resilient around your own loss.
 You would also be expected to maintain confidentiality at all times.

-- good listening and communication skills;
+- good listening and communication skills

-- high level of empathy;
+- a high level of compassion and empathy

-- non-judgemental approach;
+- non-judgemental approach

-- respectful of others’ beliefs and opinions;
+- respectful of others’ beliefs and opinions